-The new national database project Shelter Animals Count (more on this in a future blog) gives this definition of Owner Requested Euthanasia: "For the purposes of this document, we are choosing to define owner requested euthanasia as the euthanasia of a pet whose owner brought the pet to the shelter for that service.
+The new national database project Shelter Animals Count gives this definition of Owner Requested Euthanasia: "For the purposes of this document, we are choosing to define owner requested euthanasia as the euthanasia of a pet whose owner brought the pet to the shelter for that service.
 In other words, the owner brought the pet in specifically for that service - it was their intent before arriving.
 Any other definition of "owner requested" euthanasia leaves much up to interpretation and therefore a great deal of variation among organizations and their reporting."

 Richard Avanzino of Maddies' Fund wrote an excellent article on the subject of owner-requested euthanasia.